 15 Kennel Club Final Court of Appeal

 The Kennel Club shall be the final court of appeal in all matters of dispute

-The Committee shall ensure that an appropriate list of acceptable persons to judge
+The Committee shall ensure that an appropriate list of acceptable persons to judge the breed

 will be submitted to the Kennel Club.